debakkerb/research/ha_vpn_tunnel/README.md

 Projects were created by using the Project module in tf-modules.
 For more information, please refer to that repository.
 Only `compute.googleapis.com` has to be enabled for this setup.

 ### Networks

+Following characteristics:
+* Subnets are created manually.
+* VPC flow logs are enabled, by adding the `log_config`-block

 #### Network 1

 ```hcl-terraform